harmlessprince/laravel-superban/README.md

 X-Superban-Ratelimit-Remaining: 0
 X-Superban-Retry-After: 18
 ```
-In the response header below, this implies the client has excided the maximum number of request and can try again in 18 seconds
+The response header below implies the client has excided the maximum number of requests and can try again in 18 seconds.
 ### Testing

 ```bash